sirthias/swave/docs/src/paradox/usage/further/debugging.md

 - @ref[onStart]
 - @ref[onTerminate]

-The most frequently used one is probably @ref[logEvent], which outputs an informational `String` for every signal that is passing through the stage.
+The most frequently used one is probably @ref[logSignal], which outputs an informational `String` for every signal that is passing through the stage.
 By default these strings are `println`ed to the console but you can easily reroute them to any kind of logging facility.